n4ru/f-cubed/README.md

 ## Results

-**The most optimal configuration provides 33 *unfracked* hacks *per agent* in 35 minutes 51 seconds.** *Combined with Fracking, this method allows the equivalent of 130 glyphed hacks in under 45 minutes, split between two agents.*
+**The most optimal configuration provides 33 *unfracked* hacks *per agent* in 35 minutes, 51 seconds.** *Combined with Fracking, this method allows the equivalent of 130 glyphed hacks in under 45 minutes, split between two agents.*

+The minimum result (no fracks, only two mod slots) is 32 hacks (between two agents) in 22 minutes, 30 seconds.

 ### Warning!